collective/collective.usernamelogger/README.txt

 Installation
 ------------

-The easiest way to user this package is when working with installations based on `zc.buildout`_.
+The easiest way to use this package is when working with installations based on `zc.buildout`_.
 Here you can simply add the package to your "eggs" and "zcml" options, run buildout and restart your `Zope`_/`Plone`_ instance.